 The Order of Victoria & Albert was established in 1862 and features an ivory colored cameo of Queen Victoria and Prince Albert set in brown onyx with a silver gilt frame accented with diamonds, rubies and emeralds with a diamond embellished crown at the top of the frame which was attached to a white silk bow , as shown in the photo below on the left.
 Lesser class badges were decorated with pearls instead of diamonds.
 (Special Note: The second and the third photos below show Queen Victoria’s personal badge with the profiles set in reverse order with Prince Albert in the front and the Queen behind)

-Historical Note: Both Princess Alexandra, Queen Victoria’s daughter-in-law (later to become Queen Alexandra) in 1863 and Princess May of Teck (later to become Queen Mary) in 1893 wore their Order of Victoria & Albert badges on the wedding days to the future Kings of England.
+Historical Note: Both Princess Alexandra, Queen Victoria’s daughter-in-law (later to become Queen Alexandra in 1863) and Princess May of Teck (later to become Queen Mary in 1893) wore their Order of Victoria & Albert badges on their wedding days to the future Kings of England.

 King Edward VII